jaimemartinezd/Brain_Tumor_CNN/README.md

-# 🧠 Brain Tumor Detection with CNN (EfficientNetB0)
+# 🧠 Brain Tumor Detection CNN

-This repository contains a deep learning project for **brain tumor detection** from grayscale medical images, using a **CNN based on EfficientNetB0**.
+This repository contains a Deep Learning project for **brain tumor detection** from medical images, using a **CNN based on EfficientNetB0**.

 The goal is to classify images into four categories:
 - `glioma_tumor`